elastic/ecs/rfcs/text/0000-data_stream-fields.md

 ## Scope of impact

 * We've described that `generic` is a valid value for `data_stream.dataset` in some cases.
 Since `event.dataset` should always have the same value, this will also apply to `event.dataset`.
 We should update the documentation on `event.dataset` to reflect this.
+* Since `data_stream.dataset` and `event.dataset` should contain the same value, the restrictions imposed on `data_stream.dataset` might affect the `event.dataset` value.
+This means users may need to translate their custom dataset values (e.g. `event.dataset: firewall/config`) to an equivalent legal dataset, according to the character restrictions imposed by the use of the value in `data_stream.dataset`, for example `data_stream.dataset: firewall.config`.

 <!--
 Stage 2: Identifies scope of impact of changes.
 Are breaking changes required?
 Should deprecation strategies be adopted?
 Will significant refactoring be involved?
 Break the impact down into: